mozilla-iam/cis/docs/Profiles.md

 whom may have access to this attribute for example.
 - We follow the [Mozilla Data Classification](https://wiki.mozilla.org/Security/Data_Classification) standard for the *classification* field.
+- The `visibility` field is set by the user and describes the visibility status of the field in public facing sites.
+This field can be set for a subset of attributes.
+When this is not possible it will default to private.
 - The `publisher_authority` is the same publisher identifier as used for the signature fields.
 - The `verified` field is set by the `publisher_authority` and represent the fact that **all** values in this object have been strongly verified to be correct.
 For example, an email has been verified to belong to the owner by sending